Make.com vs Zapier vs n8n

 Winner: n8n

 n8n edges out the competition with its unbeatable combination of open-source flexibility, built-in AI agent capabilities, and self-hosting option.
-Make.com offers the best balance of power and usability with a generous free tier, making it ideal for growing teams.
-Zapier remains the most beginner-friendly choice with the widest integration library, but its pricing makes it the most expensive at scale.
-For technically inclined teams — especially those building AI-powered workflows — n8n is the clear winner.
+Make.com switched to credit-based billing in August 2025 — its paid plans starting at $9/month (Core) offer the best balance of power and usability, with rollover credits softening month-to-month variance and a catalog now exceeding 3,000 apps.
+Zapier remains the most beginner-friendly choice with the widest integration library (7,000+ apps) and the addition of Zapier MCP for AI workflows, but its task-based pricing makes it the most expensive at scale.
+For technically inclined teams — especially those building AI-powered automations — n8n is the clear winner.

 Feature Comparison